Journalist,

 949-343-5926

-She has also contributed to research at MU's school of social work, exploring the connection between weight stigma and Black women's experiences with reproductive healthcare.
+She is also a published researcher, for her contributions to research at MU's school of social work, exploring the connection between weight stigma and Black women's experiences with reproductive healthcare.

 Reporting Clips